 Dr. Mercola claims that we need 48 hours “after proper sun exposure” in order to absorb vitamin D containing oils from the skin surface, so do not wash with chlorinated water, nor go into a chlorinated swimming pool, or wash with soap for two (2) days.

 But remember, in order to get enough vitamin D you need daily exposure to the sun when you do not take vitamin D supplements.

 This is why it is difficult, to almost impossible, for most people today to get enough vitamin D from sun exposure.
 Therefore taking cod liver oil is recommended all year, except for those “rare people” who are able to fulfill all of the requirements above.

 Some people may worry that if they are in the sun a lot they will overdose on Vitamin D. However this doesn’t happen, and here’s why.
 When you’re exposed to the sun, the UVB rays creates vitamin D on your skin, while the UVA rays in the sunlight will tend to destroy excessive levels of vitamin D circulating in your body.
 That means that even “if” you are taking vitamin D and also getting it from the sun, the UVA rays in sunlight won’t allow you to have too much vitamin D.

-For more details about taking cod liver oil see Cod Liver Oil Brands/Products with Nutrient Levels, which includes a safe and beneficial sunscreen, which is unrefined coconut oil!
+For more details about taking cod liver oil see Cod Liver Oil Brands/Products with Nutrient Levels.
+Use a safe and beneficial sunscreen, which is unrefined coconut oil!